I’ve used the Rock Surfer 18.5 pack for just over a year now and not just mild use, it’s been on my back for most of my days out.

 More recently I wore it for a 26km trail run in the Peak District, where it felt firm on my back, didn’t swing around and was large enough to carry the mandatory kit and a large hydration bladder.

-For a small daypack, it’s packed with features and while it’s classed as a bike backpack, I’ve worn it for trail running and hiking.
+For a small daypack, it’s packed with features.
+While it’s classed as a bike backpack, I’ve worn it for trail running and hiking.

 Much of the comfort is thanks to its FLEX MOTION suspension system and there are padded cells right next to your back so it allows some air to circulate around and minimise sweating.